-Deciding whether to spend that day at Hollywood Studios or Animal Kingdom?
+Deciding whether to spend your park day at Hollywood Studios or Animal Kingdom?

 Hollywood Studios or Animal Kingdom? – The Short Answer

-Animal Kingdom is best for animals, live stage shows, and outstanding rides.
-Hollywood Studios is best for thrill rides, Star Wars, and other film-centric themes.
+Animal Kingdom is best for seeing animals and live stage shows, and going on outstanding rides.
+Hollywood Studios is best for thrill rides, getting the Star Wars experience, and enjoying film-centric attractions.
 Overall, Animal Kingdom feels like a more complete experience and Hollywood Studios feels like a collection of attractions.

 You’ll find that Animal Kingdom and Hollywood Studios both make plenty of appearances in our huge list of Disney World must-do rides, restaurants, and attractions.